 - itching, more noticeably on the palms of the hands and soles of the feet

 During pregnancy, women who experience pruritis may find the following helpful:

 There are many other possible causes of itchy skin.
 These include:

 Pruritus can be an early symptom of liver disease.

 Although the exact cause of itching alongside liver disease is unclear, there are several theories.

-If a person experiences itchy skin that lasts more than 6 weeks, they should see a doctor.
+If a person experiences itchy skin that lasts more than

 This symptom can interrupt sleep, cause anxiety and depression, and lead to scarring.